samergain/CodeRefactor/README.md

 # CodeRefactor
-Refactoring an existing webpage to meet SEO and accessibility standards
+Refactoring an existing webpage to meet SEO and accessibility standards.